Dzirik/ds_ml_template/README.md

 - Pytest fixtures *Untyped decorator makes function "test_density" untyped :* in files *tests_**.
 It is excluded using:
     - `@pytest.mark.parametrize("df, type_of_normalisation", # type:ignore`
-- Pytest fixture *Class cannot subclass 'BaseTransformator' (has type 'Any')*.
+- Pytest fixture *Class cannot subclass 'BaseTransformer' (has type 'Any')*.
 It is excluded in the following style in the child class:
     - `class MyTransformer(BaseTransformer): # type:ignore`